Shilo/SD2-Caffeine-Mod/README.md

 #### Manual
 > Only follow these steps if you are competent with computers and file management.
 - Locate file: `C:\Program Files (x86)\Steam\steamapps\common\Soda Dungeon 2\SodaDungeon2_Data\Managed\Assembly-CSharp.dll`
-- Replace file with a backup/original version.
+- Replace `Assembly-CSharp.dll` with a backup/original version.
 There should be a backup in the same folder if you followed the installation correctly.
 > If you previously used `installer.bat`: file named will be `_BACKUP_Assembly-CSharp.dll`.
 - If game is running, exit and restart it.
 > Warning: Make sure not to confuse `Assembly-CSharp.dll` with `Assembly-CSharp-firstpass.dll`, only replace `Assembly-CSharp.dll`.